Utilities¶

 y: numerical vector, A vector of

-corresponding to negative and positive responses. -
+-1and1corresponding to negative and positive responses. -

 X: numerical matrix, the stimuli.